apache/druid/docs/development/overview.md

 ## Real-time Ingestion

-Druid streaming tasks are based the 'seekable stream' classes such as `SeekableStreamSupervisor.java`, `SeekableStreamIndexTask.java`, and `SeekableStreamIndexTaskRunner.java`.
-The data processing happen through `StreamAppenderator.java`, and the persist and hand-off logic is in `StreamAppenderatorDriver.java`.
+Druid streaming tasks are based on the 'seekable stream' classes such as `SeekableStreamSupervisor.java`, `SeekableStreamIndexTask.java`, and `SeekableStreamIndexTaskRunner.java`.
+The data processing happens through `StreamAppenderator.java`, and the persist and hand-off logic is in `StreamAppenderatorDriver.java`.

 ## Native Batch Ingestion